Input Controls

 select

 A single-select dropdown menu.
-It requires an options
+It requires either an options array or a searchMethod for dynamic option fetching.

 .select("category", {